Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros

-Despite the occurrence of zero-inflation, prominent nonstationary stochastic volatility models designed for analyzing trend-inflation and their volatility have largely overlooked the phenomenon of price staleness.
-This is because these models were primarily developed to capture the distinctive characteristics of \textit{aggregate} inflation data, where price staleness is less pronounced.
+Despite zero-inflation, prominent non-stationary SV models designed for analyzing trend-inflation and volatility have largely overlooked the phenomenon of price staleness.
+This is because these models were developed primarily to capture the distinctive characteristics of \textit{aggregate} inflation data, where the price staleness is dampened.
 Namely, the seminal unobserved components model with stochastic volatility \citep[UCSV:][]{StockWatson2007} has become a widely adopted framework for modeling and forecasting aggregate inflation \citep{FaustWright2013}, with several methodological extensions proposed to refine its application to aggregate measures \citep[e.g.,][]{Chan2013, ChanKoopPotter2013, ChanKoopPotter2016, Chan2017, HwuKim2019, ZhangChanCross2020, HuberPfarrhofer2021}.

-While there also exists models which account for zero-inflation and/or disaggregate measures, they are generally designed solely for predictive purposes and lack the capability to estimate trends and volatilities.
-For example, \cite{KommKusters2015} used a univariate ARMA-GARCH model with a threshold mechanism for zeros. \cite{BarkanBenchimolCaspiCohenHammerKoenigstein2023} employed hierarchical recurrent neural networks for disaggregated CPI forecasting. \cite{PowellNasonElliottMayhewDaviesWinton2018} used autoregressive models for forecasting disaggregated CPI based on monthly data and daily web-scraped prices.
-The ability to estimate trends and volatilities with UCSV-type models are crucial as they are key features of macroeconomic time series data \citep{Primiceri2005, Nakajima2011}, and serve as important information for policymakers and for financial institutions in shaping policy and financing strategies.
+While there also exist models that account for zero-inflation or disaggregation, they are generally designed solely for predictive purposes and lack the capability to estimate trends and volatilities.
+For example, \cite{KommKusters2015} used a univariate ARMA-GARCH model with a threshold mechanism for zeros. \cite{BarkanBenchimolCaspiCohenHammerKoenigstein2023} employed hierarchical neural networks for disaggregated CPI forecasting. \cite{PowellNasonElliottMayhewDaviesWinton2018} used autoregressive models to forecast disaggregated CPI based on monthly data and daily web-scraped prices.
+The ability to estimate trends and volatilities with UCSV-type models is crucial, as they are fundamental features of macroeconomic time-series data \citep{Primiceri2005, Nakajima2011}, and serve as important information for policymakers and financial institutions in formulating financing strategies.